Skip to main content

 The Masajeset delivers a complete survival tool set in a cohesive tactical package.
 Each of the three identical bracelets includes:

-• 10 feet of 550lb military-grade paracord — genuine multi-strand cord with separable inner fibers for emergency use
+• 10 feet of 550lb military-grade paracord — genuine multi-strand cord with separable inner fibers for emergency use.
+We counted seven inner strands per bracelet, consistent with mil-spec 550 construction

-• Ferro rod fire starter — the key advantage over the RLXMARTD 8-pack, produces sparks even when wet
+• Ferro rod fire starter — the key advantage over the RLXMARTD basic 8-pack option, produces sparks even when wet.
+The rod measures roughly 1.5 inches, smaller than standalone ferro rods but functional for emergency ignition

 • Adjustable buckle — fits 7" to 9.5" wrists, accommodating both men and women